vimfn/easy-ngrok-file-share/README.md

 pip install -r requirements.txt
 ```

-4. Copy the `.env.example` file in and fill your [ngrok token](https://dashboard.ngrok.com/get-started/your-authtoken):
+4. Copy the `.env.example` file in project root and rename it to `.env` and fill your [ngrok token](https://dashboard.ngrok.com/get-started/your-authtoken):

 ```bash
 ngrok_token=YOUR_TOKEN_HERE